Youth Sports & Athletics Task Force

 The recommendations of the Youth Sports & Athletics Task Force are:

 Recommendation #1: The Oregon School District survey both students and parents (4K to Grade 12) about participation and non-participation in sports to better understand access, equity and opportunities or lack thereof, to benchmark participation numbers and to determine goals for the future.
-We suggest the research be conducted by an outside firm in the Fall of 2018.
+We suggest the research be conducted by an outside firm.

-Responsible Parties: Oregon School District and Outside Research Firm; Timeline: Fall 2018
+Responsible Parties: Oregon School District and Outside Research Firm; Timeline: February 2019

 Recommendation #2: The Oregon School District and Oregon Youth Sports Organizations form a consortium to collaborate and develop best practices, shared beliefs and information processes in the areas of coach preparation and training, communication to families and concept of age-appropriate development/ seasons.
 Oregon School District physical education and health educators will also be included as members of the consortium.

-Responsible Parties: OSD Athletic Director and Youth Sports Organization Leaders; Timeline: Begin Fall/Winter 2018
+Responsible Parties: OSD Athletic Director and Youth Sports Organization Leaders; Timeline: Begin Winter 2018/2019

 Recommendation #3: Creation of an Advisory Council that is charged with developing tools and mechanisms to help parents become better educated in their role as a “sport parent” with the purpose of fostering their child’s development, ensuring that sports experiences are centered in learning and to help grow a strong and positive sports culture for our kids.